 Send it back to where it came from

 Some brands have their own recycling programs, so when you buy from them you can return the garments at the end of their lifecycle and the brand will take care of it.
 Some of these brands include:

 - Swedish Stockings

 - General pants

-Obviously we don’t support fast fashion brands and would only recommend Patagonia, Swedish Stockings, and Reformation as brands on this list that deserve your support.
+Obviously we don’t support fast fashion brands and would only recommend purchasing from a handful of the brands above that deserve your support.
 But if you do happen to have any clothes in your wardrobe from any of these brands that need to be recycled, it’s great to know programs exist.